pmjones/adr/README.md

 Likewise, it may be that _Responder_ is a variation similar to _Template View_ or _Transform View_, and thus better termed a _Response View_.
 It would thereby fit into the _View_ portion of MVC.

-Having said that, I believe those alternative formulations are probably not as a description of web-based interactions as is ADR.
+Having said that, I believe those alternative formulations are probably not as good of a description of web-based interactions as is ADR.
 This is mostly because of the implicit interactions between _Model_ and _View_ in MVC.
 In MVC, the _View_ updates the _Model_.
 In ADR, the _Responder_ does not update the _Domain_.

 ### Ambiguous Domain